 | Optimized Google Business Profile | Directly impacts map rankings and click-through rates |

 It is very helpful for customers and search engines if your details are consistent across the web.
-This then results in more traffic, calls, and real-world visits.
+This, in turn, results in more traffic, calls, and real-world visits.

-Poor listings management may not initially appear as a serious issue… However, once it goes on to affect the things you rely on every day, that’s when it becomes a problem.
+Poor listing management may not initially appear to be a serious issue… However, once it starts affecting the things you rely on every day, that’s when it becomes a problem.
 Let’s have a look at how it unfolds in reality:

 Cause: An address that has not been updated is used in two main directories.

-What happens: A family takes the wrong route and does not give it another try.
+What happens: A family takes the wrong route and does not try again.

-Why it matters: Your business that is local business is losing the walk-ins, and inconsistent business information is negatively impacting your local ranking on Google Maps.
+Why it matters: Your local business is losing walk-ins, and inconsistent business information is negatively impacting your local ranking on Google Maps.

 Cause: One of the listings has your current phone number, while the other has your old one.